TroniusGaming/yapi/WSRequests.md

 ### station-lock

-Lock this play station [request is unavailable if player is locked in Blocked or AwaitAuth or Handpay or LockProvider or LockHost or System or Closing]
+Lock this play station [request is unavailable if player is locked in UserClose or Blocked or AwaitAuth or Handpay or LockProvider or LockHost or System or SystemClose]

 #### Parameters